niqdev/packtpub-crawler/readme.md

 ```

 Only the first time you will be prompted to login in a browser which has javascript enabled (no text-based browser) to generate `config/auth_token.json`.
-You should also copy and paste in the config the drive FOLDER_ID, otherwise every time a new folder with the same name will be created.
+You should also copy and paste in the config the drive *FOLDER_ID*, otherwise every time a new folder with the same name will be created.
 ```
+[drive]
+...
 drive.default_folder=packtpub
 drive.upload_folder=FOLDER_ID
 ```